Religious services have been held in this building since its erection in the 1830s. It is available for any denomination.

-A non refundable deposit of $75 is required to secure a booking.
-This will be considered as a payment on account for the booking fee of $250 per day.
+A non-refundable deposit of $75 is required to secure a booking.
+This will be considered as a payment on account of the booking fee of $250 per day.
 Fees must be paid one month in advance of the event.

-Funerals or memorial services are usually made by special arrangement.
+Funerals or memorial services are usually made with special arrangements.

 Applications for a booking may be obtained by sending a request to: